Here is a quick recap of industry related headlines over the last week:

 Longer Term View

-- Last week, the Labor Department reported that the US added 881,000 new jobless claims.
+- Last week, the Labor Department reported that the US added 803,000 new jobless claims – an decrease of 89,000 from the revised prior week’s numbers.

-- Since March, we have seen 24 consecutive weeks of record layoffs and furloughs.
+- Since the start of the pandemic in March, we have seen 40 consecutive weeks of record layoffs and furloughs, indicating that businesses are still struggling to start a full recovery.

 - In the early stages of the crisis, the US unemployment rate in April skyrocketed to 14.7%, the highest monthly rate since the Great Depression.